-- ❖ The results of the ante mortem and post-mortem inspections should be recorded by the inspector in charge. - ❖ If inspections reveal the presence of any disease or condition that might affect public or animal health, or compromise animal welfare, the inspector should inform the abattoir operator to make urgent interventions. - ❖ The results of inspections should be compiled and sent to the respective regional and/or federal authorities regularly through established reporting channels to be included in the relevant databases. - ❖ When the inspector, suspects the presence of a notifiable disease including zoonoses, he/she should immediately notify the relevant regional and federal authorities of the Ministry of Agriculture responsible for animal disease control while taking all necessary measures and precautions to prevent the possible spread of the infectious agent.
+- The results of the ante mortem and post-mortem meat inspections must be recorded by the inspector veterinarian and be evaluated. - If inspections reveal the presence of any disease or condition that might affect public or animal health, or compromise animal welfare, the inspector veterinarian should inform the abattoir operator so as to make urgent interventions. - The results of inspections and tests should be compiled and sent regularly to the federal authority to be included in the relevant databases. - When the inspector veterinarian, suspects the presence of a notifiable disease including zoonoses, he/she should immediately notify the relevant federal authority of the Ministry of Agriculture responsible for animal disease control and should take all necessary measures and precautions to prevent the possible spread of the infectious agent in accordance with applicable national legislation and guidelines.